rabernat/group_resources/README.md

    long-term plan for your research, with clearly defined milestones and goals.
    Each week, you should have a short term plan for exactly what to work on to move towards those goals.
+1. **Produce Reusable Data / Software**: In our group, we believe strongly that research is more than just papers.
+You are expected to share the outputs of your research (data and software) in a way that makes them reusable by the rest of the group and the rest of the field.
+1. **Ask Questions!** If something is unclear to you--either a science question or a procedural / administrative issue--it is _your responsability_ to speak up.
+1. **Communicate with the Group** and attend group meetings.
+(See Communication section below.)

+### General Notes on "Being Present"

+One of the great advantages of working in academia is the flexible schedule.
+But this flexibility can also be a curse.
+There is a reason why business require their employees to show up every day at nine: this is how work gets done.
+Our situation is additionally complicated by the fact that we split time between the Lamont Campus and the Morningside Campus.
+Here are some general guidelines to help define what it means to be "at work":

+- Aim for a 40 hour work-week _on average_.
+Academic work often occurs in bursts.
+  Sometimes you are happy and excited to work an 80 hour week as you are on the cusp of a major breakthrough.
+You can balance these periods of intensity with slower-paced weeks at another time.
+- Generally plan to be at Lamont for most of the day on Monday, Wednesday and Friday.
+  These are when seminars and group meetings tend to be held.
+Being present in the office is important for building relationships with you colleagues and for the spontaneous generation of new ideas.
+- Be available on communication channels all business days (Monday - Friday) during business hours (9am - 5pm).
+- Feel free to work remotely occasionally as it suits your personal and professional life.
+For example, if your family lives abroad, you may wish to spend a week or two working from their country. _This should be the exception, not the rule._
+- Be clear about when you are really on vacation, as opposed to working remotely.
+  (See section on self-care.)

+## Communication

+Our group uses several channels of communication.
+You are expected to participate in all of them.

+1. **Email** is an unavoidable part of the modern world.
+All important official correspondence will happen through email.
+Check it regularly.
+2. **Slack** is our preferred mode of communication within the group.
+It's a way to discuss things more interactively and informally than email.
+3. **Github** is where we store and discuss all things software-related.